Restore to Virtual Disk

 - VMWare Virtual Disk, vmfsfixed.

-On the next wizard page, you need to select which partitions to restore.
+On the Select Partitions wizard step, select which partitions to restore.

 When restoring an NTFS partition, you can customize additional options.
 See Restoring NTFS Partitions for more information.